MariaDash/Mobile_Testing/PWA vs Hybrid.md

 + Can be installed through the App Store (Google Play Store and/or Microsoft Store)
 + Access native device features such as camera, GPS, Bluetooth, notifications and contact list
 + Work offline (no internet connection)

 PWAs also have some unique features:

 + Can be installed on the Android home screen directly from the web (no App Store).
 + Can optionally be installed via the Google Play Store using a trusted web action
 + Can be discovered by searching the web or shared via a URL link
-+ Use a service worker to avoid having to package native code You don't need a platform to build a hybrid app or PWA, but there are several popular platforms that this guide will cover, including PhoneGap (with Cordova) and Ionic (with Cordova or Capacitor using Angular or React).
++ Use a service worker to avoid having to package native code You don't need a platform to build a hybrid app or PWA, but there are several popular platforms including PhoneGap (with Cordova) and Ionic (with Cordova or Capacitor using Angular or React).